Darfo Boario Terme: History

-Antonio Bazzini, as he wrote in "Cronaca di Lovere", claimed that the history of Boario Terme as an excellent health resort began when the Casino di Boario was built, where "salutary magnesic and iron vitrinolate waters" were managed.
+Antonio Bazzini, as he wrote in "Cronaca di Lovere", claimed that the history of Boario Terme as a health resort began when the Casino di Boario was built, where "salutary magnesic and iron vitrinolate waters" were managed.

-According to some scholars, however, knowledge of the waters of Boario dates back to the 15th century and led some doctors to study their therapeutic effects.
-It seems that the famous doctor and naturalist Paracelsus (1493-1541) also visited the area.
+According to some scholars, however, knowledge of the waters of Boario dates back to the 15th century and led some doctors to study their alleged therapeutic effects.
+It seems that the doctor and naturalist Paracelsus (1493-1541) also visited the area.
 In 1700, when the physician Francesco Roncalli Parolino wrote in his paper 'De acquis brixianis', in 1724 to be precise, a remarkable revival took place.
 Roncalli himself reiterated the effectiveness of the "aquae bogiarianae" in "Europae Medicina" (1747).